top of page

 • Bright red (It’s considered offensive)

-Although it is not necessary to dress your children in all black, they should wear their “Sunday’s best” in an appropriate color for a funeral.
+Although it is not necessary to dress your children in all black, they should wear their “Sunday best” in an appropriate color for a funeral.
 Girls should wear a modest dress or a modest skirt and top, hosiery or dress socks, and dress shoes (no open toes).
 Boys should wear suits, dress shirts, ties, and dress pants or slacks.
-They should also wear dress; Tennis shoes are never permissable.
+They should also wear dress shoes; Tennis shoes are never permissible.
 When in doubt, leave it out.

 Memorial Services, burials, and viewings (wakes)

-Some funeral services such as a memorial service, viewing, or a burial long after the deceased has been cremated are less formal and more casual attire may be worn.
+Some funeral services, such as a memorial service, viewing, or burial, after the deceased has been cremated, allow for less formal, more casual attire.
 Make sure to check with the event planner when deciding what to wear.

 In most cases, wearing formal or semi-formal attire is always a safe option.
-Again, always consider the place, time, and location of the services when planning for an event, as well as the family’s wishes.
+Again, always check with the event planner or family when preparing for the day.

 It is always better to say less than more at a funeral.
 The family in mourning is usually feeling overwhelmed with grief.
-Simply letting your loved ones know that you are there if needed is enough.
+Simply letting your friends and loved ones know that you are there if needed is usually enough; just be sincere and speak from your heart.

 • “I am sorry for your loss.”